 - Do not let the other end touch metal.
 Connect it to the positive (+) terminal of the good battery.
-Use a remote positive (+) terminal if the vehicle has one. - 8.
-Now connect the black negative (-) cable to the negative (-) terminal of the good battery.
+Use a remote positive (+) terminal if the vehicle has one. - Now connect the black negative (-) cable to the negative (-) terminal of the good battery.
 Use a remote negative (-) terminal if the vehicle has one.

 Do not let the other end touch anything until the next step.
 The other end of the negative (-) cable does not go to the dead battery.
 It goes to a heavy, unpainted metal engine part, or to a remote negative (-) terminal on the vehicle with the dead battery.
+The electrical connection is just as good there, and the chance of sparks getting back to the battery is much less.